 And up until now, the headline on the trip was that Bernie to visit Russia after he got married to his wife.

-Uh and they made that their honeymoon, and we learned that Bernie was so enthralled with the Soviet surroundings, he was partying naked and drinking vodka with his Russian comrades.
+And we learned that Bernie was so enthralled with the Soviet surroundings, he was partying naked and drinking vodka with his Russian comrades.

-Uh he had an official 10.
+He had an official 10 days.

 This is the strangest visit ever.